jkoshy01/Plot.ly-Belly-Button-Biodiversity/README.md

-Use the otu_ids for the x values.
+Then you will use the otu_ids for the x values.

 Use the sample_values for the y values.